 The exhaust portion is a completely different type of attachment.
 Most wet dry vacuum cleaners come with the ability to not only suck in air but also blow air out of the hose.
 Knowledge of this function may make outdoor cleaning easier.
 Sometimes when dealing with larger forms of debris such as leaves and particulate matter commonly found in gardens, the ideal way to clean is to move them aside, using the exhaust portion, for later collection.

 Step 5 - Empty Tub

 It is important to empty the tub on a regular basis, especially if you use the wet dry vacuum cleaner frequently.
 Usually pegs will attach the lid of the tub to the base.
-By unclipping the pegs you would be able to remove the lid and empty the contents of the tub.
+By unclipping the pegs you are able to remove the lid and empty the contents of the tub.
 The tub should be cleared immediately after vacuuming liquid waste.
-Stagnation of water inside the tub would give off a revolting smell eventually.
+Stagnation of water inside the tub gives off a revolting smell eventually.